PostgREST/postgrest/docs/tutorials/tut0.rst

 If you're already familiar with using PostgreSQL and have it installed on your system you can use the existing installation (see :ref:`pg-dependency` for minimum requirements).
 For this tutorial we'll describe how to use the database in Docker because database configuration is otherwise too complicated for a simple tutorial.

 If Docker is not installed, you can get it `here <https://www.docker.com/get-started>`_.
+Make sure that Docker service is `started <https://docs.docker.com/engine/daemon/start/#start-the-daemon-using-operating-system-utilities>`_.
 Next, let's pull and start the database image:

 .. code-block:: bash